ECP-WarpX/picsar/README.md

 * We created a Forthon parser that read Fortran source files of PICSAR and parse them to create a `picsar.v` file used by the Forthon compiler to generate a Python module for PICSAR.
 The Forthon parser is available in the folder `utils`.
 * Thanks to Forthon, we are able to access all high performance routines of PICSAR from python.
 This allows us to use PICSAR routines from WARP and vice-versa.

+#### D. Build Picsar as Library
+* Picsar can be built as a dynamic or static library to provide tools for other PIC codes.
+To compile picsar as a library you need to swith $(MODE) variable in Makefile to "library", then run make with target lib: make lib both static and dynamic picsar lib are generated in lib/ file.

 ## **2. Doxygen documentation**